juaml/ConfoundLeakage/_sources/content/02a_introspect_continuous_feat.md

 ```

 +++
-## score on additional test sample wihtout extreme dist
+## Score on Additional Test Sample Without Extreme Distributions
 Testing performance on addition test set only using a normal dist
-This shows whether increase in performance is due to leaage or only better
+This shows whether increase in performance is due to leackage or only better
 pred of extreme values